 Skip to Main Content

-Copyright Guide for Faculty: Fair Dealing
+Copyright Guide for Faculty

 Fair Dealing is an exception in the Copyright Act (section 29) that allows limited copying for the purpose of research, private study, review, criticism, review, news reporting, parody, satire, or education.